310mc/https-310mc.github.io-tl/source/_posts/vs_gourmet/epilogue.md

 Throughout Gourmet District’s screening, many idols truly displayed a battle that used their own ‘individuality’ and ‘values’ as weapons.

-I ask you all once more.[^1] In Gourmet District, were there any idols you particularly thought had a special, unique charm to them?
+I ask you all once more.
+In Gourmet District, were there any idols you particularly thought had a special, unique charm to them?
 {% endbubble %}

 {% bubble Jin norsmile %}